Somerset County, historic Westmoreland inn to be featured in Netflix film starring Christian Bale

 The wood-and-stone Compass Inn was recently restored.

-It has occupied land alongside today's Route 30 since the late 1700s.
-For generations, it served as an inn and tavern for travelers along the Pittsburgh to Philadelphia turnpike.
+It has occupied land alongside today’s U.S. Route 30 since the late 1700s.
+For generations, it served as an inn and tavern for travelers along the Pittsburgh-to-Philadelphia turnpike.

 A small crew of contractors was at the inn and museum space on Wednesday, building an addition to one of the property’s log-built barns.